bstefanescu/qutejs/web/doc/docs/directives/tag.md

 **Notes**

 1. The `tag` directive is not reactive - that means if the `is` expression changes then the tag will no change.
 The `is` expression is only used the first time the directive is rendered
-2. The `is` attribute is expecting a javascript expression - not a literal.
-If you want to use a literal for example the string 'link', then you need to write `is="'link'"`